carlonluca/cgrc/README.md

 # CGRC - C++ Generic Colorizer

+_NOTE: the current implementation is written in Rust.
+Go into the cgrc-rust directory for it._

 cgrc is a binary that can filter text to improve formatting in a console.
 It is based on the excellent [grc tool](https://github.com/garabik/grc), but it is written in C++ with Qt.
 It should be mostly compatible with it, but only a selection of features that I needed were implemented.
 The reason why cgrc exists is that grc proved to be too slow for me in a few cases, so I quickly implemented a version for myself in C++.
 This means that currently only a few configuration files are available, but you can add everything you need.
 Open a MR if you want to add something to the repo.

 ## Usage